This is not exactly an employee handbook. This is about what makes us unique, This is primarily a guide about our reasons to work the way we do.

 The consequence of this non-policy policy is that your work must speak for itself.
 It’s not about face-time, a race to the office in the morning, or a competition to see who can be there the latest… output is what matters. disforma is not a place to hide.
 It is a place to create, show off and learn from each other.

 If you want to coast, we recommend you apply for a job somewhere else

 Nobody has ever been fired here for making a mistake.
-It wouldn’t make sense for us to operate that way.
-Providing the freedom to fail is an important trait of the company we couldn’t expect so much of individuals if we also penalized people for errors.
+It wouldn’t make sense for us to operate that way we couldn’t expect so much of individuals if we also penalized people for errors.
 Even expensive mistakes, or ones which result in a very public failure, are genuinely looked at as opportunities to learn.
 We can always repair the mistake or make up for it.

 Screwing up is a great way to find out that your assumptions were wrong or that your model of the world was a little bit off.
 As long as you update your model and move forward with a better picture, you’re doing it right.
 Look for ways to test your beliefs.
 Never be afraid to run an experiment or to collect more data.

 It helps to make predictions and anticipate nasty outcomes.
 Ask yourself “what would I expect to see if I’m right?”
 Ask yourself “what would I expect to see if I’m wrong?”
 Then ask yourself “what do I see?”
 If something totally unexpected happens, try to figure out why.

 There are still some bad ways to fail.
 Repeating the same mistake over and over is one.
 Not listening to customers or peers before or after a failure is another.
 Never ignore the evidence; particularly when it says you’re wrong

 Given the importance of great communication and its rampant level of abuse, we’ve assembled this simple guide.
 We hope it will be helpful in your day to day work.